-Total governmental funds had receipts and other financing sources excluding transfers of \$24,154,763 and disbursements of \$17,555,728.
-The greatest change that occurred within governmental funds was an increase in the General Fund of \$7,401,169.
-The increase in the General Fund resulted from strong income tax collections, a change in the reporting classification of payments in lieu of taxes and reductions in expenditures in response to the COVID-19 pandemic.
+Total governmental funds had receipts and other financing sources excluding transfers of \$15,728,142 and disbursements of \$18,502,629.
+The greatest change that occurred within governmental funds was a decrease in the General Fund of \$2,429,861.
+The decrease in the General Fund resulted from a decrease in income tax collections of 52.4 percent.
+Two factors caused this decrease in income tax collections: a significant shift in individuals working from their home instead of in the Village, and the issuance of income tax refunds in 2022 for those individuals who were working from their home during 2021.